Chart Color Schemes

 Hamilton features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 53.5% of all households, consisting of 16.3% couples with children, 29.8% couples without children, and 5.9% single parent families.
-Non-family households make up the remaining 46.5%, with lone person households at 41.1% and group households comprising 5.3%.
-The median household size is 2.0 people, smaller than the Greater Brisbane average of 2.2.
+Family households account for 53.5% of all households, including 16.3% couples with children, 29.8% couples without children, and 5.9% single parent families.
+Non-family households constitute the remaining 46.5%, with lone person households at 41.1% and group households comprising 5.3%.
+The median household size is 2.0 people, which is smaller than the Greater Brisbane average of 2.2.

 Frequently Asked Questions - Households